 After two years, if you are still unfit for work due to illness, you have the option of a second job assessment process.

-While you are on the process you have the right to a “resource allowance” (ressourceforløbsydelse) as long as you take part in the activities outlined in the rehabilitation plan.
+During the process you have the right to a “resource allowance” (ressourceforløbsydelse) as long as you take part in the activities outlined in the rehabilitation plan.

 Resource allowances are not paid out abroad.